Tonywuhk/realai.org/course/github.md

 [Jekyll](https://jekyllrb.com/) is a simple software framework that transforms plain text into static websites and blogs.
 It also powers GitHub Pages.

+## Relative Links

+A relative link is a [URI reference](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#URI_references) that takes the form of a trailing component of a full [URL](https://en.wikipedia.org/wiki/URL), which is a specific type of URI.
+When specified in an [HTML href attribute](https://www.w3schools.com/TagS/att_a_href.asp), a relative URL points to a file within a web site.

+There are two common ways to [document a project on GitHub](https://guides.github.com/features/wikis/): README files and wikis.
+A [README file](https://help.github.com/articles/about-readmes/) is often the first item a GitHub.com visitor will see.
+GitHub [recommends](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files) using relative links to refer to other files within a repository, and has supported [relative links in markup files](https://github.com/blog/1395-relative-links-in-markup-files) since 2013.

 [Jekyll Relative Links](https://github.com/benbalter/jekyll-relative-links) is a Jekyll plugin to convert relative links to Markdown files to their rendered equivalents.
 It works with pages with custom permalinks too.
 As of December 2016, this is how [relative links for GitHub Pages](https://github.com/blog/2290-relative-links-for-github-pages) work.
+It was also [added](https://github.com/github/pages-gem/pull/360) around the same time to [GitHub Pages Ruby Gem](https://github.com/github/pages-gem), a simple Ruby Gem to bootstrap dependencies for setting up and maintaining a local Jekyll environment in sync with GitHub Pages.